LLNL/DragonView/README.md

 # DragonView

 ### Installation
 #### Server
 * Ensure [node.js](https://nodejs.org) is installed on your machine.
-CommonGround was built using Node(6.2.0) and npm(3.8.9).
+DragonView was built using Node(6.2.0) and npm(3.8.9).
 Previous versions may or may not work.
 * Run `npm install` in the server directory